Dafydd Iwan: Yma o Hyd

-"Yma O Hyd" ("Still Here") was released in 1981 to “raise the spirits, to remind people we still speak Welsh against all odds.
+"Yma o Hyd" ("Still Here") was released in 1982 to “raise the spirits, to remind people we still speak Welsh against all odds.
 To show we are still here".
-Since then, the song has become an unofficial Welsh anthem as well as an unofficial anthem for the Wales national football team.
+Since then, the song has become a patriotic Welsh anthem and subsequently an unofficial anthem for the Wales national football team after 40 years of its original release.

-In January 2020, Iwan's song "Yma o Hyd" ("Still Here") reached number one in the UK iTunes chart, spurred on by purchases by supporters of Welsh independence group YesCymru.
+In January 2020, the song reached number one in the UK iTunes chart, spurred on by purchases by supporters of Welsh independence group YesCymru.
 The campaign mirrored the success of the Wolfe Tones song "Come Out, Ye Black and Tans" earlier that month.

-The song was also sung live by Dafydd Iwan before Wales' last two games of their first successful FIFA World Cup qualification since 1958.
+The song was also sung live twice in the Cardiff City Stadium by Iwan before Wales' second round of matches for the qualification of the 2022 World Cup in Qatar, which became the second World Cup for Wales after 1958.
 Gareth Bale, the Welsh captain also led the Welsh team singing along with Dafydd Iwan after the final match.
 The performance and Wales's qualification led to the song returning to number one in the UK iTunes chart.

 Public life

 Using his architecture studies, in 1971 Iwan was one of the founders of Cymdeithas Tai Gwynedd (Gwynedd Housing Association) and was involved in other projects to provide homes for the local population in north-west Wales.

 Dafydd Iwan was one of the founders of Recordiau Sain Cyf (Sain Records Ltd), one of the main Welsh music labels.

 Formerly a Plaid Cymru councillor in Gwynedd, he lost his seat in the May 2008 local elections.
-He blamed his defeat on a dirty tricks campaign by his opponents.

 Iwan's long service to the Welsh language led to his being made an honorary member of the Gorsedd of Bards at the National Eisteddfod at Bangor in 1971.

 Iwan escaped a driving ban (for speeding offences) in October 2003 on the basis that he needed to drive for his musical and political duties.

 Iwan became President of Plaid Cymru in 2003.

 As part of his campaign seeking re-election as President of Plaid Cymru, Iwan launched a campaign blog Dafydd 4 President in July 2008.

-On 22 October 2011, Dafydd and his wife Bethan came to watch the Welsh derby, Wrexham F.C. vs Newport County A.F.C.
-Dafydd sang his hit song "Yma O Hyd" in front of a crowd of 4,000 before the teams came out.
-He was invited to sing by the new Wrexham FC Supporters Group, who chose their name "Yma O Hyd" after his song.
+On 22 October 2011, Dafydd and his wife Bethan came to watch the Welsh derby, Wrexham A.F.C. vs Newport County A.F.C.
+Dafydd sang his hit song "Yma o Hyd" in front of a crowd of 4,000 before the teams came out.
+He was invited to sing by the new Wrexham FC Supporters Group, who chose their name "Yma o Hyd" after his song.

+In July 2023, Iwan was awarded an honorary degree from Bangor University, in Bangor, Gwynedd, for his "contribution to Welsh Culture, Language, Music and the Arts."